wasabipesto/valinor/README.md

 4. If anything is found, it will be sent to rtorrent to download.
 Sonarr and radarr will poll rtorrent to find out when the download is complete and then hardlink the file into Plex's media directory.
 5. Plex (hopefully) sees the file and parses it correctly, making it available to stream.

+I didn't have to do anything fancy to set up these images.
+I may look into other *arrs in the future, their stack has been working pretty well for me.

 ### [Calibre](https://calibre-ebook.com/) & [Calibre-Web](https://github.com/janeczku/calibre-web)
 LSIO bundles together calibre and calibre-web, which is auful nice of them.
 All I had to do was pull in my existing database and point it at the books.